abell95/nslookup-db/readme.md

 You probably could just use it by command line, but you might be lazy or not know how.
 In such a case, I pity you and implore you to use my site.

-The input expects a full URL - i.e. `https://www.example.com`, it will not permit something like `www.youtube.com` or just `google.com`
+The input expects a full URL - i.e. `https://www.example.com` or `www.youtube.com`, it will not take just `google.com`

 ## Steps for installation and running: